ConnorFriday-code/NoteGroupsProjectThree/README.md

 ![Image of all wireframes and colours used](readme_folder/wireframe_and_database/wireframes_project_3.png)

-#### Databse Logic
+#### Database Logic

-Down below is the planned database columns and their data storage types.
+Down below are the planned database columns and their data storage types.

 Note:
 |Data name|Data type